Request demo

 History of Airline Distribution

-A system, that enabled travel agencies to book airline seats on flights from a to b and issuing a ticket.
-Because the GDS only handled the booking of a ticket the BSP was founded to run the entire billing of airline tickets in the then still only indirect airline distribution world.
-Soon the GDS became independent of the airlines and over the years developed very efficient technological solutions.
+A system that enabled travel agencies to book airline seats on flights from a to b and issue a ticket.
+Because the GDS only handled the booking of a ticket, the BSP was founded to run the entire billing of airline tickets in the then-only indirect airline distribution world.
+Soon, the GDS became independent of the airlines and over the years developed very efficient technological solutions.
 Technological development never stops and will over time create new needs and new markets.
 So the same way the growing markets for passenger flights gave birth to the GDS, the internet gave birth to direct airline distribution.
-In the 1990s, when the internet started growing the airlines took the opportunity to reshape their business models.
+In the 1990s, when the internet started growing, airlines took the opportunity to reshape their business models.
 The traditional airlines started selling tickets on their websites using the old systems.
 New airlines arose that skipped the ticket procedures and just issued order confirmations with booking codes that the customer shows when boarding.

 The big idea behind this approach was to maximize profit by breaking down the ticket into several order items.
-In the old days a flight ticket contained all elements of the flight service including, transport from A to B, seat, meals, room, boarding priorites, entertainment etc..
-By leaving the ticketing system, the airlines have the option to split up the entire service into single order intems, that can be combined and purchased as you like.
+In the old days a flight ticket contained all elements of the flight service, including transport from A to B, seat, meals, room, boarding priorites, entertainment, etc..
+By leaving the ticketing system, the airlines have the option to split up the entire service into single-order items that can be combined and purchased as you like.
 This is where NDC comes into the game.
 NDC is the messaging format, enabling airlines to run those business models.
-At the same time airlines are enabled to control their tarif structure and sales effort in a better way.
+At the same time airlines are able to control their pricing structure and sales efforts in a better way.

 What is NDC?